Resampling schemes in population annealing: Numerical and theoretical results: Asymptotic analysis

 \begin{enumerate} \item For each $\Delta \beta$, run a PA simulation with this temperature step from $\beta_0 = 0$ to $\beta_i=\beta$. \item Create an uncorrelated population sample by quenching each replica (either from a hot or a cold start) for a very long time. \item Pick a temperature step $\widetilde{\Delta\beta}$ and initialize the population by running a simulation with $\widetilde{\Delta\beta}$ up until $\beta$. \end{enumerate}

 Best results are most likely obtained through option~1 but we have rejected this option as it is computationally prohibitively expensive, particularly for small $\Delta\beta$.
 Option~2 may work well but also produces uncorrelated replicas, which is rather unrealistic for PA simulations.
 Option~3 is straightforward to implement and produces realistic populations at inverse temperature $\beta$ although care must be taken of how to choose $\widetilde{\Delta\beta}$ which we set to $\widetilde{\Delta\beta} = 1/300$.
 This value we know from previous studies to work well on the considered model.
 An overview of the resampling cost for realistic simulations is presented in Fig.~\ref{fig:resamplingCostInRealSimulations}, where for each data set (each line) we ran 400 individual PA simulations.
+For the simulations initialized at $\beta=0.44$, we used $\theta=100$ sweeps at each temperature, and $\theta=10$ for the ones at $\beta=0.1$.
+As system size we used $L=64$.

 The upper panel of Fig.~\ref{fig:resamplingCostInRealSimulations} shows MC results obtained with multinomial and nearest-integer resampling which are very compatible with the theoretical data up until $\Delta\beta \simeq 10^{-2}$ even when $\beta$ is close to the critical temperature.
 At very small $\Delta\beta$ we observe an unexpected divergence (see lower panel) in $\Delta\rho_t/\Delta\beta$ for nearest-integer resampling, which is strongly population-size dependent and which is absent when repeating the same measurement for systematic resampling.
 This is not in contradiction to our original expectation but rather an artifact of the way the population was initialized: Following the procedure described above, the 400 initialized populations will vary in population size (dictated by the choice of $\widetilde{\Delta\beta}$).
-The non-zero population-size fluctuation results in a non-zero increase of $\Delta\rho_t$ as $\Delta\beta\rightarrow 0$, which leads to the divergent behavior for $\Delta \rho_t / \Delta \beta$ observed in Fig.~\ref{fig:resamplingCostInRealSimulations}.
+The nonzero population-size fluctuation results in a nonzero increase of $\Delta\rho_t$ as $\Delta\beta\rightarrow 0$, which leads to the divergent behavior for $\Delta \rho_t / \Delta \beta$ observed in Fig.~\ref{fig:resamplingCostInRealSimulations}.
 The fluctuation of the population size is of the order of $\sqrt R$ which explains the strong dependence on $R$ in the plot.
 Without this fluctuation (albeit when using systematic resampling) this effect is absent.